kjeshang/NespressoMetropolisTrainingApp/README.md

     * [Anaconda Python Version](https://www.anaconda.com/products/distribution)
 2. Install Microsoft Visual Studio Code, or any other Text Editor/IDE that is able to run Python code.
 For the purpose of this set instructions, it will be presumed Microsoft Visual Studio Code is used; in my opinion, it is one of the most lightweight and versatile text editors for programming in multiple scripting languages.
     * [Microsoft Visual Studio Code](https://code.visualstudio.com/)
-3. Perform the following commands to retrieve the project from GitHub.
+3. Perform the following commands to retrieve the project from GitHub, and install the relevant Python packages that are necessary to locally run the application.
 For simplicity purposes, it is best to save the project repository on your Desktop.
 Note that the commands shown below are presuming that you are using a Mac OS X or Linux based Operating System.
 If using Windows Operating system, the terminal commands would differ.

         $ cd Desktop
         $ git clone https://github.com/kjeshang/NespressoMetropolisTrainingApp
+        $ cd NespressoMetropolisTrainingApp/NespressoTrainingApp
+        $ pip install -r requirements.txt

-    You can also install the project manually from this repository, however you would have to unzip the
+    You can also install the project manually from this repository, however you would have to unzip the downloaded GitHub Repository zipped folder.

-4. The GitHub repository of the project should now be saved on your desktop with the name **NespressoMetropolisTrainingApp**.
+4. The GitHub repository of the project should now be saved on your desktop with the name **NespressoMetropolisTrainingApp**, along with relevant dependencies installed using the previous step's commands.
 Using the Operating System GUI, open the aforementioned project directory.
 The **NespressoTrainingApp** directory should be visible.
 This directory contains the actual web application.
 5. Launch Microsoft Visual Studio Code.
 6. Open the **NespressoTrainingApp** directory in Microsoft Visual Studio Code.
 7. Navigate to **_app.py_**.
 This file instantiates the web application, which is a Plotly Dash application, and runs it on a local server on your computer.